 In reaction to these changing trends in technology, availability, and demand, many hospitals and medical institutions are considering a responsibility-sharing model between nurses and perfusionists to more evenly distribute maintenance care of ECMO patients and reduce the costs associated with perfusionist-only care.
 Further, some institutions are leaning toward a nurse-managed (as opposed to nurse-assisted) model where perfusionists are available only as off-site, as-needed contractors.

 Due to this rapidly changing landscape, the perfusion field as we know it has a relatively uncertain future.
-We’ve compiled a comprehensive analysis of the risks and benefits of the new responsibility-sharing models that highlight the importance of protecting perfusionists’ involvement in ECMO care while identifying cost-saving measures that increase ECMO affordability without decreasing patient outcomes.
+We’ve compiled a comprehensive analysis of the risks and benefits of the new responsibility-sharing models that highlight the importance of protecting perfusionists’ involvement in ECMO staffing while identifying cost-saving measures that increase ECMO affordability without decreasing patient outcomes.

 The Draw of Responsibility-Sharing Models

 Cost-Savings as a Catalyst for Responsibility-Sharing ECMO Care Models